Can You Reuse Coffee Grounds? Here’s 11 Ways How, From Skincare to Gardening

 Each morning, we dump a lump of coffee grounds in the garbage.
 Shouldn’t there be something we can do with all that waste?
 As a matter of fact, coffee grounds are one thing that’s easy to reuse and recycle.
 The coarseness of the grounds, their residual caffeine, their pigment and their nutrients still offer lots of potential uses.

 Brew up a pot of clean coffee and save the grounds.
-Below, you’ll find ways to put them to good use.
+Below, you’ll find ways to put them to good use and finally put an end to the question of “Can you reuse coffee grounds?”

 How to reuse coffee grounds